cjalmeida/gamma-config/docs/tags.md

 Unlike the `!py` tag, it only support mapping nodes.

-> [!TIP]
+!!! tip
-> This tag is particularly useful when integrating with validation libraries.
+    This tag is particularly useful when integrating with validation libraries.
-> [Pydantic](https://pydantic-docs.helpmanual.io/) in particular supports parsing
+    [Pydantic](https://pydantic-docs.helpmanual.io/) in particular supports parsing
-> nested `dict`s into an object tree.
+    nested `dict`s into an object tree.
+See [structured configuration](/structured).

 Example usage: